ramsey/twig-codeblock/README.md

 with ramsey/twig-codeblock, a port of the `{% codeblock %}`
 [Liquid tag for Octopress/Jekyll][octopress-codeblock].

-By default, ramsey/twig-codeblock uses [Pygments][], the Python syntax highlighter, to generate HTML markup suitable for highlighting blocks of code, but it may use any syntax highlighter.
-To use another syntax highlighter, simply implement `HighlighterInterface` (see below for an example).
+ramsey/twig-codeblock includes an adapter for using [Pygments][], the Python syntax highlighter, with [ramsey/pygments][], but it may use any syntax highlighter.
+To use another syntax highlighter, implement `HighlighterInterface` (see below for an example).

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to